-Of the 36 speed test point locations within Region 1, 17 were located within the Round 7 wireless coverage polygon submitted by nTelos and should have obtained QPerf speed test results.
-However, only five test points obtained results using the nTelos mobile network within Region 1.
-Of these five points, two were within the nTelos submitted coverage polygon and three were not within the nTelos submitted coverage polygon.
+Of the 26 speed test point locations within Region 3, 21 were located within the Round 7 wireless coverage polygon submitted by nTelos and should have obtained QPerf speed test results.
+However, only 17 test points obtained results using the nTelos mobile network within Region 3, and all but one were within the nTelos submitted coverage polygon.
 Maximum advertised downstream values for the entire area are a value of three on the NTIA Speed Tier and maximum advertised upstream values for the entire area are a value of two on the NTIA Speed Tier.
-Both of the test points obtaining results within the submitted coverage polygon met or exceeded the maximum advertised values for downstream and upstream coverage.
+Of the 16 test points obtaining results within the submitted coverage polygon, 13 met or exceeded the maximum advertised value for upstream coverage.